cooljingle/memrise-all-typing/README.md

 Then add the script using the following link: https://github.com/cooljingle/memrise-all-typing/raw/master/Memrise_All_Typing.user.js

 After installing you can alter under which circumstances multiple choice gets replaced; instructions are in the script.

+If you come across any issues or have a suggestion you can leave your feedback in the forum thread: http://www.memrise.com/thread/1364557/